nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 #
-# update NSG to allow tcp/8080 and then access from outside using
+# update the "Allow-tunnel-traffic" NSG to allow tcp/8080 on docker-host-1 and then access from outside using
 # public IP address of docker-host-1
 #